Domestic abuse – what to do if you’re feeling vulnerable or unsafe in lockdown

 However, if your life is in danger then you must call 999, if you can’t speak then try to press 55 (when prompted).
 Or try and make coughing, tapping or scratching noises in a rhythmic fashion to alert the dispatch caller that you are unable to speak.

 You can also call the National Domestic Abuse 24-Hour Freephone Helpline on 0808 2000 247 or contact the helpline via Refuge’s contact form.
+Not in the UK?
+You’ll find a global list of domestic violence hotlines here.

 If your abuser allows you access to your phone or the internet then try to regularly check in with a friend or family member, even if it’s just a one word text.
 Remember, you can dial 999 on a locked phone, so even using your abuser’s phone is an option if necessary.